Old Town Weekend

 Where to Shop

 Old Town is home to some of Wichita's favorite local shops.
-Pick up flag swag or off-the-wall gifts at Lucinda's, or stop by Nifty Nut House for a candy store experience like none other.
+Stop by Nifty Nut House for a candy store experience like none other.

 Where to Play